kumarsandeep567/Chat-with-PDF-Multimodal-RAG/README.md

 - Streamline the process of extracting contents from publications website which includes textual data, images, pdf files, JSON files and loading files with respect to each docuemnt on Amazon S3 bucket
 - Automating data storage process by integrating data ingestion with Snowflake database to load textual publications information like title, brief summary, cover image url and pdf url.
 #### 2. Tools
-- Extraction of data from publications website - huggingface_hub downloader, list_repo_files
+- Extraction of data from publications website - BeautifulSoup
 - Database - Snowflake Database
 - File storage - Amazon S3 (Simple Storage Service)
+- Data Automation - Airflow
 -
--
 #### 3. Output
-- Extracted data from pdf files is stored in Amazon RDS in a formatted manner.
-All the CSV, Images, JSON files extracted from the PDF using different PDF Extractor tools are stored in their respective folders under the pdf filename in Google Cloud Storage.
-- Extracted text data which is in JSON is formatted into specific tables like pymupdf_info, adobe_info, azure_info.
-Prompt and annotation data from test and validation datasets are formatted into gaia_features and gaia_annotations table.
+- Extracted different types of files which are stored in Amazon S3.
+Document ID is generated with respect to every publication.
+All the files fetched under that publication will be stored in document_id folder in S3 bucket - publications_info
+- Extracted textual data which are the details of the publication like title, brief summary, cover image url, pdf url are stored into table publications_info.
 Users information is being recorded in users table.
-All the tables are stored in Amazon RDS MySQL Database.
+All the responses to user queries are recorded in research_notes table.
+All the tables are stored in Snowflake Database

 ### Multi-modal RAG
 #### 1. Objective
+- Processing the entire pdf file including text, images, graphs and converting them into vector embeddings, storing the vector embeddings into Vector database
+-
 - Streamline the process of retrieving, extracting content and processing a list of PDF files from GAIA benchmarking test and validation datasets with the choosen text extraction tool.
 - Integration of both open-source (ex: PyMuPDF) and API-based (ex: Adobe PDF Extract, Azure AI Document Intelligence) text extraction methods ensuring the extracted information is accurately populated into the data storage (ex: AWS S3, Google Cloud Storage)
 #### 2. Tools